Queen Máxima of the Netherlands

-Máxima (Note: /nl/.) (born Máxima Zorreguieta (Note: /es-419/.) on 17 May 1971) is Queen of the Netherlands as the wife of King Willem-Alexander.
+Máxima (Note: /nl/.) (born Máxima Zorreguieta Cerruti, (Note: /es-419/.)
+(Note: In this Spanish name, the first or paternal surname is Zorreguieta and the second or maternal surname is Cerruti) 17 May 1971) is Queen of the Netherlands as the wife of King Willem-Alexander.

 Argentine by birth, she worked in finance when she met Willem-Alexander, eldest son and heir apparent of Queen Beatrix, in 1999.
 They married in 2002, and became king and queen on the abdication of her mother-in-law on 30 April 2013.
 Máxima has promoted social integration of immigrants, LGBTQ rights, and financial inclusion.
 She and Willem-Alexander have three daughters, Princesses Catharina-Amalia, Alexia, and Ariane, who are first, second, and third, respectively, in the line of succession.